siddhant-0707/siddhant-0707/README.md

 -->

 I'm a third-year Computer Science Undergraduate student from India.
-- 🔭 I’m currently working on improving the OpenVINO Toolkit
 - 😄 I love working with neural networks
 - 🌱 My interests involve DL, LLMs and just a touch of Web Development
 - ✨ I'm big on promoting open-source adoption